Skip to content

 Make the most of your stay in Lisbon and book one or more of these wonderful activities.

 Highlights of Lisbon

-Located at the western most part of Europe, Lisbon is the capital and largest city of Portugal.
+Located at the western most part of Europe.
+Lisbon is the capital and largest city of Portugal.
 It’s one of the main metropolitan areas of the Iberian Peninsula.
-H to some of the world’s greatest explorers like Magellan and Vasco da Gama.
-The population in Lisbon is about 3 million, making it one of the most populous urban areas in the European Union.
+Home to some of the world’s greatest explorers like Magellan and Vasco da Gama.
+The population in Lisbon is about 3 million.
+Therefore, making it one of the most populous urban areas in the European Union.

-Considered as one of the world’s longest founded cities, Lisbon emerged as a nation in the early 12th century.
-With a history dating back to 300,000 years.
-It was a battlefield for Phoenicians, Greeks, and Carthaginians before the Romans started their reign in 205 B.C..
-Then came the Moors.
-By the 15th century, after the Christians recaptured the city, the Portuguese started an era of explorations and conquests.
+Considered as one of the world’s longest founded cities.
+Lisbon emerged as a nation in the early 12th century.
+Above all, with a history dating back to 300,000 years.
+It was a battlefield for Phoenicians, Greeks, and Carthaginians before the Romans started their reign in 205 B.C.
+Afterwards, came the Moors.
+Finally, by the 15th century, after the Christians recaptured the city, the Portuguese started an era of explorations and conquests.

 Travel through time in Lisbon with several historic sites that merit attention for their cultural significance.
 Probably the most iconic among these landmarks is Castelo de São Jorge (St. George’s Castle).
 Overlooking the Portuguese capital, the castle played a vital part in history, serving as a location of fortifications.
 On the other hand, the 16th-century Mosteiro dos Jerónimos (Jerónimos Monastery) is A UNESCO World Heritage Site commissioned by King Manuel I in 1501.
 A symbol of power during the Age of Discovery, the monastery was built to honour Vasco de Gama’s 1498 voyage to India.